 Key elements of the assistance are summarized as follows: (i) specially-designed software used the family’s tax return data to answer most items on the FAFSA; (ii) the H&R Block tax professional conducted a brief (10 minute) interview with the family to answer the remaining questions; (iii) the tax professional provided immediate estimates of the amount of financial aid the targeted family member was eligible for, and the net tuition cost of four nearby public colleges; (iv) if all FAFSA information was complete, the tax professional offered to submit the FAFSA electronically to the U.S. Department of Education; and (v) if not all information was complete, a call center phoned the family after the interview to collect answers to the remaining questions and then facilitated submission of the FAFSA to the Department of Education.

-As delivered in the study described in our full evidence summary, this program cost approximately $97 per program participant, in 2017 dollars.
-It also increased federal financial aid payments by an average of $402 per participant, as described below.
+As delivered in the study described below, this program cost approximately $97 per program participant, in 2017 dollars.
+The study found that the program also increased federal financial aid payments by an average of $402 per participant.

 The program was delivered as part of a time-limited demonstration project; resources to foster program dissemination (e.g., a website) have not yet been developed.